 Henkel Central Eastern Europe (Henkel CEE) based in Vienna is one of the most important growth drivers for Henkel Group of Germany.
-Henkel CEE is responsible for coordinating business operations in 32 countries in Central and Eastern Europe, operating 20 production facilities and employing a work force of
+Henkel CEE is responsible for coordinating business operations in 32 countries in Central and Eastern Europe, operating 20 production facilities and employing a work force of 9,000 people.

 The Vienna facility is being continually upgraded.
 Henkel now produces more than 200,000 tons of detergents and cleansers here, 75 percent of which is exported.

 Recently, the Henkel CEE manufacturing plant in Vienna was upgraded following the closing of the Hungarian factory, with a large share of the production being